-In essence, abnormalities to cervix cells are caused by an infection with the Human Papilloma Virus (HPV).
+Abnormalities in cervical cells are caused by an infection with the Human Papilloma Virus (HPV).
 This is otherwise known as the Wart Virus.
 It is estimated that as many as 75% of the reproductive-age population has been infected with one or more types of genital HPV.
-The good news is that in the vast majority of cases (approximately 95%), the virus causes no symptoms or health problems.
-More than 95% of HPV viruses cause no symptoms or problems.
-Most women will fight the infection via their immune system.
-For others it will progress and finally cause abnormal smears.
-There are about 200 different types of HPV but there are only approximately 40 strains that are spread through sexual contact and only a handful which are associated with cervical cancer.
-These are considered to high risk types.
+The good news is that in the vast majority of cases (approximately 95%), the HPV virus causes no symptoms or health problems.
+Most women will fight the infection via their immune system, but for others, it can progress and result in dyskaryosis.

 There are more than 100 different types of HPV and about 40 strains affect the genital areas and can be easily passed on through sexual contact.
 Several of these are linked to cervical cancer, which is why they are medically referred to as high-risk HPV strains.
 Of these, types 16 and 18 are the most common, causing 70% of cervical cancers.

 Squamous cells are the cells which cover the surface of the cervix.
 The cervical canal, or endocervix, is lined with glandular or columnar cells and produces mucus.
 The area in which these types of cells meet is called the transformation zone and is where abnormal cells may form.
 During your cervical screening, cell samples will be taken from the transformation zone.